 This is a park containing protected pitches and spaces.
 It also has natural and semi natural greenspaces extending beyond play areas.
 The Park is identified within Policies CAF1, CAF2, CAF3 & CAF4.
 Westbridge Park takes its name from Westbridge House which once stood where the park is today, and presumably that name had its origins from being west of the bridge that spanned the River Trent.
-It is situated between the gates are still there today by the pedestrian entrance to the park.
+It is situated between the Trent and Mersey Canal and River Trent.
+The park was opened in 1951 as part of the Town's Festival of Britain Celebrations and to commemorate the event a pair of wrought iron gates were produced by a local blacksmith.
+These gates are still there today by the pedestrian entrance to the park.
 Owned by Stafford Borough Council, facilities include expansive areas of grass, three tennis courts, a local equipped play area for children, a skate park, Scout and Guide buildings, and a fitness centre.
 It is also home to Stafford & Stone Canoe Club.
 The lower part of the park has just been seeded with wildflower seed and it is hoped to cultivate a meadow in this area.